 Each curved track section provides a 30-degree turn, so I had to place a special order for some half sections to achieve 45-degree turns at one of the windows.
 I ordered the track at a local hobby shop, but following weeks of delay was told these sections were not in stock and would have to be back ordered . . . from Germany!
 After more weeks of waiting I bought a regular 30-degree section and carefully sawed it in half, producing two 15-degree pieces and a solution to that little problem.
 Months later when I stopped by the hobby shop to tell the storekeeper to cancel my order, he said it had just arrived that morning!

 Wall brackets and supports for the track were easy to design and construct: one-foot sections of 1-inch-by-1/8-inch steel bars with oak blocks attached by screws.
 "Bridging" from one side of each window to the other was more of a challenge, however.
-I rejected a dozen different design ideas, then finally assumed a single piece of oak (1x2x35 inches for one window, 1x2x51 for the other) would be strong enough and rigid enough to support the tracks, the train, and a half-inch plywood base for the tracks.
+Working at my kitchen table, which I used as a sit stand desk, I rejected a dozen different design ideas, then finally assumed a single piece of oak (1x2x35 inches for one window, 1x2x51 for the other) would be strong enough and rigid enough to support the tracks, the train, and a half-inch plywood base for the tracks.
 Happily, my assumption proved correct.

 As every good model trainman knows, however, tracks and train alone do not a complete layout make!
 Pondering that reality at my office desk, I knew I needed buildings.
 I needed a little village.
 And the space along the top of an eleven-foot-long section of cabinets over the range and microwave oven was the ideal setting.
 Thus, the village of Trainsville was founded next to the track on this twelve-inch-wide strip of "land."